underhillanna/PhotosynQ-Documentation/help/_data_Plot_Data.md

 Bar charts available to display averages.
 You can display the **standard deviation or error** along with the average.

 1. Pick the **Parameter** you would like to average.
 2. You can group the averages by a **Category**.
-Currently only the project questions are available as categories.
+Currently only the Project questions are available as categories.

 #### Histogram

 There are two types of histograms, a **regular** bar chart and a **2D histogram** for two parameters.
 The values are displayed as a heat map.
 Further you have **box plots** available.

 1. Pick the **Parameter** from the dropdown menu.
 2. Box plots can be grouped by a **Category**.
-Currently only the project questions are available as categories.
+Currently only the Project questions are available as categories.
 3. For the 2D histograms, select a second Parameter and a color gradient.

 ***Tip:*** Adding **Marker Size and / or Color** will help to emphasize differences and trends, as well as show relationships between Parameters.